-After your healthcare professional or emergency room (ER) doctor confirms the presence of a pulmonary embolism (PE), you may be prescribed different types of medication to break up the clot and help stop clots from continuing to form.
+After your healthcare professional or emergency room (ER) doctor confirms the presence of a pulmonary embolism (PE), you may be prescribed different types of medication to break up the blood clot and help stop blood clots from continuing to form.
 In some cases, a surgical procedure may be recommended to treat the PE.

 Pulmonary embolism treatments